(CNN) -- A 16-year-old Florida boy faces a first-degree murder charge in the shooting death of a police officer in St. Petersburg, Florida.

-Harmon described Crawford as a family man who loved horses and had a knack for talking with people.
+Crawford was described as a family man who loved horses and had a knack for talking with people.
 He spend most of his time working the midnight shift and loved it, Harmon said.

 "He was an honorable man," Harmon said of Crawford, who had a wife and a 24-year-old daughter.

-Two Saint Petersburg officers died and a U.S. marshal was wounded January 24 in a gunfight with a suspect who was hiding in an attic.
+Two St. Petersburg officers died and a U.S. marshal was wounded January 24 in a gunfight with a suspect who was hiding in an attic.